Name: Old Swan & Minster Mill

 The reception is in one of two main buildings and sits beside an enormous open fire.
-I can’t imagine a more atmospheric check in but watch out for the dark beams that hang dangerously and head bonkingly low and the uneven stone floors that try to trip those of us who sport high heals.
+I can’t imagine a more atmospheric check in but watch out for the dark beams that hang dangerously low and the uneven stone floors that try to trip those of us who sport high heels.
 The second main building is a gorgeous old and quirky village pub.
 Here you can take a seat above the well which is set deep into the floor – just a glass slab stops you from toppling in.
-Alternatively you can cosy up to one of the many fireplaces.
+Alternatively, you can cosy up to one of the many fireplaces.

 This particular suite had two bathrooms, one with an enormous double shower and a cleverly positioned and huge mirror literally the size of a door which hung on the wall.
 The other had a bath and both were stylishly finished with plenty of toiletries, (although no separate conditioner), and piles or soft towels and bathrobes.

 Nice touches included a tasty complimentary sherry, (strong enough to “put hairs on your chest”), a coffee maker, some addictive home-made fudge and a number of bottles of sparkling water.